The 2nd dose of COVID-19 vaccine is necessary:

 Changing the appointment for the 2nd dose

-People 40 years of age and older can change the 2nd dose appointment online.
-For other age groups, the modification can be made from the date indicated in the following calendar.
-Make sure that the minimum interval of 8 weeks between doses is respected.
+People 12 years of age and older can change the 2nd dose appointment online.
+Make sure that the minimum interval of four weeks between doses is respected.

 If you have difficulties ask your loved ones for help.
 If you do not have access to the online platform, call 1‑877‑644‑4545 (toll free).